pietarin/ReactGUI/README.md

 # ReactGUI
 Coursework making React GUIs.
-Styling is done with Material-UI
+Styling is done with Material-UI.

 ### Course description:
 During the course, participants will learn how to create graphical user interfaces utilizing commonly used user interface components.